 We investigated the nature and extent of abuse that occurred at Marylands School and Hebron Trust, why it happened, and the impacts of abuse that may have occurred at the hands of clergy, religious or lay employees of the church.
 It investigated whether there were any systemic, structural or other factors which contributed to the abuse occurring and the adequacy of the response by the Catholic church to allegations of abuse.

-The scope of the Marylands School case study can be read here.
+The scope of the Order of St John of God Case Study - Marylands School and the Hebron Trust can be read here.